RafayGhafoor/Subscene-Subtitle-Grabber/README.md

 - [X] Different search algorithms implementation for precise results.
 - [ ] Integrating script with torrent clients.
 - [X] Improving CLI Mode by displaying the menu according to the site.
+- [ ] Making it compatible with Python 3.